adiwg/mdEditor-doc/import.md

 Users can click the **Import Data **button to import a local file, or simply drag and drop files onto the button.

-Files can also be imported using the **Import from ONline URL **functionality.
+Files can also be imported using the **Import from Online URL **functionality.